Ventilation & Smoke Control Equipment Installation Business License in Dubai

 What Is the Book & Digital Publishing Business License?

 The Book & Digital Publishing Business License falls under Activity Code 5811 within the ICT (Information and Communications Technology) category.
 It is classified as a Business License and authorises the holder to engage in the publishing of books in both print and digital formats.
-The licence covers the full editorial and commercial cycle, including acquiring manuscripts, editing, design, production, distribution, and digital delivery of books to end consumers and trade buyers.
+The license covers the full editorial and commercial cycle, including acquiring manuscripts, editing, design, production, distribution, and digital delivery of books to end consumers and trade buyers.

 This activity aligns with the International Standard Industrial Classification (ISIC) framework, which groups book publishing under division 58, covering publishing activities that produce, distribute, and commercially exploit intellectual content.
 The scope intentionally includes digital formats, recognising that modern publishers rarely operate in print alone.